 Many people also use condensed milk to sweeten beverages, particularly coffee.
 Condensed milk can also be cooked for a lengthy period of time and allowed to caramelize.
-The caramel, also known as “dulce de leche” in many regions of the United States and Mexico, is used as a topping for ice cream and incorporated into other desserts.
+The caramel, also known as dulce de leche in many regions of the United States and Mexico, is used as a topping for ice cream and incorporated into other desserts.

-Condensed milk is sometimes confused with evaporated milk.
+Sweetened condensed milk is sometimes confused with evaporated milk.
 Although the two go through a similar evaporative process that results in a product containing a high density of milk solids, the nutritional profiles of the two are quite different.

 Sweetened condensed milk has added sugar, whereas evaporated milk doesn't.
 Due to the sugar, condensed milk has a thick, viscous appearance and clings to a spoon or settles at the bottom of a cup if not stirred thoroughly.